MasterJedi2014/MPMB-UA23PT6-Content/README.md

 **Known Bugs:**
-- The Primal Beasts do not automatically update their HP & AC as they should when the character's level changes.
+- ~~The Primal Beasts do not automatically update their HP & AC as they should when the character's level changes.~~
+- No known bugs at this time.
+Will update when new ones are found (because I am sure there are others in this monster of a file).

 For instructions on how to add this script to the sheet, please see this page: https://www.flapkan.com/how-to/add-more-content